 What is echolalia?

-When a student with autism repeats language they have heard, it is sometimes described as “echoing.”
+When a student repeats language they have heard, it is sometimes described as “echoing.”
 It can be immediate echolalia which means the student repeats what you just said to him, or it can be delayed.
 Delayed echolalia is when the student repeats language that he has heard before.
 It might be something from a former conversation or it could be language from a favorite video game or a TV show or movie.

 Many children will go through a “stage” of echolalia during typical language development.
 Usually, that stage disappears pretty quickly as the child learns more vocabulary and language skills to communicate.